-Third, and the most important, it reduces the amount of camera shake.
+Third, and the most important, the intervalometer reduces the amount of camera shake.
 When a photographer presses the shutter release on the camera, there is a slight movement.

 This movement is exemplified over long periods of time.
 And with the use of larger focal length lenses.
 For time-lapse images, this device acts a remote shutter release.

 Studio or on-location portrait photography can benefit by having an intervalometer.
 This device allows you to stand away from your camera, and not having in front of your face 100% of the time.